pemulis/diversifi/README.md

 ## DiversiFi Buyer of Last Resort

+There should be numerous safeguards to protect DiversiFi lenders from losing money on their investments.
+Pawnbrokers would need to be approved by the DiversiFi DAO in order to issue debt tokens in the first place, and their overall debt burden and repayment history would be immutably and publicly stored on the blockchain for lenders to review before buying their tokens.

-There is a chance that the pawnbroker defaults on their payments to the DiversiFi token holder.
-In that case, the token holder may choose to try to personally collect on the debt through the court system or resell the debt to someone in a better position to collect.
+However, there will always be a chance that, for whatever reason, the pawnbroker defaults on their payments to a DiversiFi token holder.
+In that case, the token holder may choose to try to personally collect on the debt through the court system or, more likely, resell the debt to someone in a better position to collect.
 The DiversiFi DAO itself could fund a smart contract, through transaction fees or otherwise, that acts as a buyer of last resort.
 Token holders could always sell their debt tokens to the buyer of last resort contract for a percentage of the principal set by the DiversiFi DAO governance process.
 This sets a floor on the amount of money a DiversiFi token holder may lose on a given investment.

 A consequence of this safeguard is that there must always be enough money available to the buyer of last resort contract to cover the guaranteed portion of all of the loans in the system.
-For example, if the guaranteed percentage is 20%, and there is 1,000,000 Dai in the buyer of last resort contract, the total principal value of all outstanding debt tokens could not exceed 5,000,000 Dai.
+For example, if the guaranteed percentage is 50%, and there is 1,000,000 Dai in the buyer of last resort contract, the total principal value of all outstanding debt tokens could not exceed 2,000,000 Dai.<sup>6</sup>

 ## DiversiFi DAO